morganmueller/rsv-portal/public/content/modals/cases-explainer.md

   <li>White</li>
 </ul>

-<p>Information on people identified as other categories, including Native American/Alaska Native or multi-racial, are not provided in files showing race/ethnicity data.
-The Hispanic/Latino category includes people of any race, and all other categories exclude those who identified as Hispanic/Latino. </p>
+Information on people identified as other categories, including Native American/Alaska Native or multi-racial, are not provided in files showing race/ethnicity data.
+The Hispanic/Latino category includes people of any race, and all other categories exclude those who identified as Hispanic/Latino.

+To maintain confidentiality, we don't report **counts lower than 5**.